pivotal/docs-tap/app-live-view/configuring-apps/spring-boot-enablement.hbs.md

 ```

 To enable Application Live View for Spring Boot apps, Spring Boot conventions automatically sets the Application Live View labels onto the PodSpec.
-For more information on the labels automatically set by Spring Boot conventions, see [Enable Application Live View for Spring Boot applications](../../spring-boot-conventions/enabling-app-live-view.hbs.md).
+For more information about the labels automatically set by Spring Boot conventions, see [Enable Application Live View for Spring Boot applications](../../spring-boot-conventions/enabling-app-live-view.hbs.md).

 ## Enable Spring Boot 3 apps